 Statements Awaiting Confirmation

-The Statements Awaiting Confirmation tab on your home page displays all statements you are responsible for confirming.
+The Statements Awaiting Confirmation tab on your home page displays all project statements you are responsible for confirming.
 During the confirmation period, this tab will show statements that are in Ready for Confirmation status.

 The Project Statement Page